renuo/lightning-talks/corsidia_performance/presentation.md

 - Ranking of the school
 - Quality of the course
 - Distance from the place where you search a course

 ---

+# Ideas - SOLR / elasticserarch / Algolia

+Do we really want to deal with a separate app for the indexing?
+This is extremely expensive in terms of maintainance and/or pricing.

+---